 Apostle Islands Wisconsin, USA Travel Guide

 Bayfield, Washburn, and Ashland do not operate extensive municipal bus systems that serve tourist areas or provide connections between towns.
 There are no metro, subway, or tram services in this rural region.
-Long-distance bus services (Greyhound, Jefferson Lines) reach Ashland or Duluth, but there is no direct public bus link from these cities to Bayfield.
+Long-distance bus services (Greyhound, Jefferson Lines) reach Ashland or Duluth, but there isn't any direct public bus link from these cities to Bayfield.

 Bayfield is small and walkable.
 Madeline Island's village of La Pointe is also walkable for shops and the museum.

 The scenic Brownstone Trail south of Bayfield and roads on Madeline Island are popular for cycling.
-Bicycle rentals are available locally.
+Bike rentals are available locally.

 Access to most Apostle Islands (except Madeline) is exclusively by tour boat, private water taxi, or personal/rented kayak/boat.